[Content note: Visions! omens! hallucinations! miracles! ecstasies! dreams! adorations! illuminations! religions!]

 Too far to one side of the tradeoff, and we have unstable impoverished societies that die out for going against natural law.
 Too far to the other side, and we have lean mean fighting machines that are murderous and miserable.
 Think your local anarchist commune versus Sparta.

-Nyan acknowledges the human factor:
+Franklin acknowledges the human factor:

 And then there’s us.
 Man has his own telos, when he is allowed the security to act and the clarity to reason out the consequences of his actions.
 When unafflicted by coordination problems and unthreatened by superior forces, able to act as a gardener rather than just another subject of the law of the jungle, he tends to build and guide a wonderful world for himself.
 He tends to favor good things and avoid bad, to create secure civilizations with polished sidewalks, beautiful art, happy families, and glorious adventures.
 I will take it as a given that this telos is identical with “good” and “should”.